 All of our lab's materials are free for use by teens, families, researchers, and clinicians.

-For Kids, Teens, and Families
+For Kids, Families, and Therapists

 Kids ages 11-17 are invited to take part in Project YES: our lab's anonymous, online program evaluation project for youth.
 Project YES participants can try out three of our online programs for free!